-Tammy L. Madsen (Ph.D., UCLA) is a Professor of Strategic Management, Leavey School of Business, Santa Clara University, where she has received the University President’s Special Recognition Award.
-Integrating work in strategy, innovation, and organizational evolution, her research spans several themes: competitive heterogeneity, temporary advantage and cohort effects; the influence of economic and institutional shocks on organizational, industry and cluster evolution; and co-innovation platforms, ecosystem growth and interfirm collaboration.
-Tammy’s research has received various awards from the Strategic Management Division, Academy of Management, including the Glueck Best Paper Award, and appears in outlets such as: Strategic Management Journal, Organization Science, Journal of Management Studies, Industrial and Corporate Change, Journal of Knowledge Management and International Marketing Review.
-She recently co-authored the fourth edition of Gordon Walker’s textbook, Modern Competitive Strategy (2016, McGraw-Hill Press).
+Tammy L. Madsen (Ph.D., UCLA) is the M. Keck Foundation Professor of Strategic Management and a former Associate Dean of the Leavey School of Business.
+She teaches in the areas of strategy, digital transformation, and innovation in the MBA, Executive MBA, and Executive Development programs at SCU where she has received Extraordinary Faculty Awards for her teaching, research, and service contributions as well as the University President’s Special Recognition Award.
+Her current research examines topics such as competitive heterogeneity and temporary advantage, industry dynamics following a shock, and co-innovation in platform-based ecosystems.
+Her research has received various awards from the Strategic Management Division, Academy of Management (AOM), including the Glueck Best Paper Award, and appears in outlets such as Strategic Management Review, Strategic Management Journal, Organization Science, Journal of Management Studies, Industrial and Corporate Change, and Journal of Knowledge Management.
+She also co-authored the fourth edition of Modern Competitive Strategy (2016, McGraw-Hill Press) with Gordon Walker.

 Tammy serves on the Board of Governors of the Academy of Management and has previously served in a five-year leadership role for the AOM's Strategic Management Division.
 She is the Director of the Strategy Research Foundation’s Dissertation Grant Program, Strategic Management Society, and serves on the Board of Advisors, Global Innovation Institute.